RubenRubens/cq-testing/readme.md

 classified on two categories: passing and all.

 Tests are run using a custom Docker image.
 The provided dockerfile first clones the cadquery repo and then installs a developer cadquery version (`conda env create -n cq -f environment.yml`).
-This docker image is automatically updated every Monday and upload as a github Package.